-Eucalypt leaf and other leaf species are the main source of diet for Common Brushtail Possums.
+Eucalypt leaf and other leaf species are the main source of diet for common brushtail possums.
 As you can imagine, these have quite a low nutritional value, so the possums supplement their diet with other things such as grasses, herbs, flowers, fruits and insects.
 The proportions of these foods vary between habitats, and the most common food is not always the most preferred.
-Here at the Zoo, we try to maintain the possums' natural diet as much as possible, and the keepers are always on the lookout for suitable leaf and flowers.
+Here at Australia Zoo, we try to maintain the possums' natural diet as much as possible, and the keepers are always on the lookout for suitable leaf and flowers.

-Common Brushtail Possums are not a social animal.
+Common brushtail possums are not a social animal.
 They usually only come together for breeding.
 Mating usually occurs during the autumn months, but births have been recorded for every month of the year.
 The gestation period (the time from mating to birth) is 16 to 18 days.
 Usually only one young is born, although twins have been recorded.
 When the possum is born, it weighs no more than 0.2 grams and is covered in a thin pink skin.
+Just like other marsupials, the young is referred to as a joey.
 Apart from its forelimbs, it is quite undeveloped.
 It uses these well-developed front paws and claws to help grip onto the mother's fur and make its way to the pouch.
 Once safe inside, the jellybean-sized joey attaches itself to one of her mother's teats where she will grow and develop.
 They stay here in the pouch until they are around 120 days old and well furred.

 Common Brushtail Possum Profiles

 Georgia is a very sweet possum and she will always come out of her nest box to say hello to the keepers.
 She loves cuddles and licking the arms of her keepers.
-She gets to meet people through the Possum Encounter, though you might even see her around the Zoo on a walk (you can not miss her pink harness and blanket).
+She gets to meet people through the Possum Encounter, though you might even see her off for a walk around the zoo.

 On a hot day she loves fruit ice blocks as a special treat.